The world has significantly changed thanks to technology.

 A travel process can flow different ways, depending on whether visa is required or not.
 A hiring process might have to be closed if the candidate doesn’t respond to calls and emails for a couple weeks.
 Workflow systems automate such decisions, while also leaving room for employees to exercise judgement when required.

 The design team must be notified once a marketer has finished writing the newsletter content.
-Inventory must be automatically updated after providing a new employee with equipments.
+Inventory reports must be automatically updated after providing a new employee with equipments.
 A task left undone past the deadline must be escalated.
 Workflow management software helps automate such actions.

 All teams work with a plethora of tools to get their work done.
 Workflow management systems can help connect to these third-party apps to push and pull data when required.